Training the firm’s future lawyers

 - Tim sets them regular “homework” personally – tasks set by and answerable to Tim directly – to test the ability and dedication of those on the programme.

 - Tim personally run a series of interactive workshops which he has prepared.

 These workshops last 90 – 120 minutes and result in each attendee leaving with their own personal development action plan – a list of up to 5 actions, arising out of ideas in the workshop, which they can immediately implement to improve their performance.

 Each action plan is individual – with each action chosen by the paralegal themselves to reflect where they see scope for them to improve personally.

 These workshops are based on a format that Tim and Jane Bishop developed as part of a highly successful peer support entrepreneurs group they ran in Salisbury some years ago.

 The individual workshops cover areas which are not covered in University or Law School and most of which are not dealt with in any external training.

-Although more are being developed, currently there are four workshops in the programme as follows;
+Although more are being developed, currently there are 5 workshops in the programme as follows;

 1. Maximising Costs